Petar12776/API-automation-tests/README.md

 Repository Overview:

-This repository demonstrates API test automation on the website ReqRes API, which a commonly used website for API testing.
+The repository demonstrates API test automation on the website ReqRes API, which a commonly used website for API testing.

 The goal is to showcase QA automation skills like: